 The pain points of template debugging anddumpThe role of the filter

-AnQiCMS uses a syntax similar to Django template engine, which is a concise and efficient template language that allows us to quickly build pages.However, when the page displays incorrectly, or certain data does not appear as expected, traditional debugging methods are often not intuitive.We may need to guess whether the variable name is spelled correctly, or what the type of the data passed in is, and what fields it includes.
+AnQiCMS uses a syntax similar to the Django template engine, which is a concise and efficient template language that allows us to quickly build pages.However, when the page displays incorrectly, or when certain data does not appear as expected, traditional debugging methods are often not intuitive.We may need to guess whether the variable name is spelled correctly or what type of data is passed in, and what fields it contains.

 How to usedumpFilter?